I made a short film with Lincoln Motor Company for TriBeCa Film Festival. Put your peepers on this trailer.

 The short will released online and screened at TriBeCa on April 27.

-sebastian-samuel asked: What are your thoughts on sites that rate movies? such as rotten tomatoes.
+sebastian-samuel said: What are your thoughts on sites that rate movies? such as rotten tomatoes.
 I feel that it's really a subjective manner.
 Sometimes I find a movie that's great and they give it a really bad rating and vice-versa.
 I think it's hard to rate a movie in a objective manner and it will only get a good rating based on a personal preference, and not everyone likes the same thing.
 There can be some common ground for critics but beyond that it's just a manner of personal taste.

 I agree with you and I don’t think that looking at sites such as rotten tomatoes or imdb gives you any insight to the quality of the film.
 Personally I believe that The Tree of Life was a groundbreaking cinematic achievement that will be celebrated in the decades to come.
 It’s my favorite film ever made, and in my opinion, the best film ever made.
 It has a 6.7 on imdb and a 59% “audience liked it” on RT.
 It was in Roger Ebert’s 10 best films of all time while other critics called it pretentious garbage.
 So needless to say, “judging” cinema is very subjective and somewhat arbitrary.
 Likewise, I thought Only God Forgives was one of the best films this year and without a doubt the best cinematography.
 But it has a 5.8, a 37 critic metascore, a 40% fresh rating on RT.
 So basically don’t necessarily count a film out based on it’s “rating.”